 Importance Of Keeping Your Dog’s Nails Clipped

 When our nails get longer, it can be uncomfortable for us.
-The same is true for dogs.
+The same is true for dogs, and if they are not well taken care of, problems will arise like having a white bump on a dog’s paws.

 When you care for your dog’s nails, your dog will likely be healthy and safe.